kyma-incubator/service-catalog/docs/devguide.md

 for more details.

-When adding a FeatureGate to Helm charts, define the variable `fooEnabled` with a value of `false` in [values.yaml](https://github.com/kubernetes-sigs/service-catalog/blob/master/charts/catalog/values.yaml).
+When adding a FeatureGate to Helm charts, define the variable `fooEnabled` with the `false` value in [values.yaml](https://github.com/kubernetes-sigs/service-catalog/blob/master/charts/catalog/values.yaml).
 In the [Webhook Server](https://github.com/kubernetes-sigs/service-catalog/blob/master/charts/catalog/templates/webhook-deployment.yaml) and [Controller](https://github.com/kubernetes-sigs/service-catalog/blob/master/charts/catalog/templates/controller-manager-deployment.yaml)
 templates, add the new FeatureGate:
 {% raw %}